AudioConvertio/file-converter/README.md

 ## Requirements

-To run this repository by yourself you will need to install python3 in your machine and them install all the requirements inside the [requirements](requirements.txt) file
+To run this repository by yourself you will need to install python3 in your machine.

 ## How to use